akzo/SRS-for-Whale-Monitoring-System/README.md

 # SRS-for-Whale-Monitoring-System
-Software requirements specification for the system designed for BC CSN that will help them monitoring whales
+Software requirements specification for the BC CSN Whale Monitoring System.
+This was part of my Requirements Engineering class at UVIC.
+The document was created by our small team of 4.